HTMOT : Hierarchical Topic Modelling Over Time

 \section{Results and Discussion}

-We will now present our results.
-We will start by providing a statistical analysis of the extracted topics and of the training behaviors of the model trained.
-Then, we will discuss the results of the Word Intrusion task, its flaws and directions for future topic modelling evaluation methods.
+We now present our results, starting with a statistical analysis of the training behavior of HTMOT.
+Then, we will discuss the results of the Word Intrusion task, its drawbacks and directions for future topic modelling evaluation methods.
 Finally, we will examine the various extracted topics qualitatively.